wendycst/widget-waffle/README.md

 ### 1. Main Content Area (Left Section)

-- **Content**: Populate with sufficient text content to demonstrate scrolling
+- **Content**: Populate with sufficient list items to demonstrate scrolling
 - (See Requirement 3 below for dynamic content via API)
 - **CRITICAL REQUIREMENT**: This section **MUST be scrollable**
   - The content should exceed the viewport height